jimmycleuren/fireping/docs/docs/getting_started_files/installation_slave_manual.md

 ---

 # Download fireping
-Before you can setup a Master, you need to download some dependencies and the Fireping source.
-After that you can configure the Master
+Before you can setup a Slave, you need to download some dependencies and the Fireping source.
+After that you can configure the Slave

 ## Installing OS dependencies
 First open a terminal and run these commands